Four Key Areas of Service

 5 Categories of Service

 All service clubs at SAS are categorized as one of the five following groups.
-This year, each officer of the Executive Service Council is assigned to one of these umbrellas with the last one supporting the Service–Oriented Clubs.
+Each officer of the Executive Service Council is assigned to one of these umbrellas with the last one supporting the Service–Oriented Clubs.

-- Education for All (Bryanna) - Education-for-all clubs aim to provide schooling for those who either cannot afford or easily access it.
+Education for All - Education-for-all clubs aim to provide schooling for those who either cannot afford or easily access it.
 These clubs operate in many different regions, from Cambodia to Bhutan to the Philippines.

-- Global Issues (Tarini) - Being a student at SAS, we understand the word ‘global’ more than others.
+Global Issues - Being a student at SAS, we understand the word ‘global’ more than others.
 This group of service clubs tackle issues that we all face.
 We have clubs here that stress the importance of overcoming environmental concerns, as well as those who fight for animal rights.

-- SAS-Centric (Robin) - SAS-Centric clubs are based right here in SAS and aim to enact positive change within our school community.
+SAS-Centric - SAS-Centric clubs are based right here in SAS and aim to enact positive change within our school community.
 If you don’t have time to go off campus or you simply want to make a difference that you’ll see, then SAS-centric clubs are for you.

-- Help for the Disabled & Ill (Ruth) - Clubs that work towards helping the handicapped and ill are those who provide all kinds of service to all kinds of people— from hospital patients to special needs children to the disabled.
+Help for the Disabled & Ill - Clubs that work towards helping the handicapped and ill are those who provide all kinds of service to all kinds of people— from hospital patients to special needs children to the disabled.
 These clubs operate mostly in Singapore, and spend a lot of time doing direct service such as playing sports, performing music and helping out at events for the handicapped and ill.

-- Poverty Eradication (Teagan) - Clubs working towards eradicating poverty aim to break the poverty cycle both regionally and locally.
+Poverty Eradication - Clubs working towards eradicating poverty aim to break the poverty cycle both regionally and locally.
 They do this through fundraising, donations, service trips and more.
 From GK’s iconic Zombie Run to Food From The Heart’s volunteering at food distribution centers, each club has a unique way to make change in our community and beyond.